by Lauren Busser, Direct from the Designers™' Editorial Director

-Winter is here and whether you live in a northern zone with really cold weather or you just get a little bit chilly now and then, let us show you some great new ways to keep snuggly warm with a modern, new fireplace.
-Fireplaces are perfect for zone heating and can add some real ambiance to your spaces.
-And today, fireplaces aren’t just for the living room.
-A fireplace can be a centerpiece in an outdoor living space or a bedroom.
+Winter is here and whether you live in a northern zone with really cold weather or you just get a little bit chilly now and then, here are some fireplaces that can keep your home feeling warm and cozy.
+A fireplace is not just a beautiful centerpiece to any living space, but it is also perfect for zone heating.
+For that highly practical reason, you can also find fireplaces in outdoor living spaces or even in some master suites.
 As you you start the search for your perfect fireplace, consider all the options to find which type is best for you.

-There is a lot of tradition that comes with wood fireplaces.
-You get the crackle of the fire and a nostalgic ambiance with a bit of smoky smell mixed in.
-Not to mention that wood fireplaces are fueled by a renewable resource.
-The one drawback to the traditional woodstove is that it can be a huge energy hog.
-Traditional wood stoves use room air for combustion and thus waste some of the heated air they've just created.
+Wood fireplaces add a lot of traditional character to your home, because you get the crackle of the fire and a nostalgic ambiance with a bit of smoky smell mixed in.
+In addition to this, wood fireplaces are fueled by a renewable resource.
+The one drawback to the traditional wood fireplace is that it can be an energy hog, because they use room air for combustion and thus waste some of the heated air they've just created.

-Today, manufacturers have raised the bar and have designed wood fireplaces and stoves that are more energy efficient.
-Modern sealed units have clever venting systems that use outside air for combustion, drastically reducing thermal losses and make an effective supplement your home’s primary heating system.
+Today, manufacturers have raised the bar by designing wood fireplaces and stoves that are more energy efficient.
+Modern sealed units have clever venting systems that use outside air for combustion, drastically reducing thermal losses to create an effective supplement to your home’s primary heating system.

-If you want a fireplace there's never been a better time to shop for one.
-With wood, gas or electric energy sources a new, energy-efficient fireplace will surprise you with its ability to transform any room in your home into one you'll enjoy spending more quality time in.
+If you want a fireplace, there's never been a better time to shop for one.
+Choose your energy source of wood, gas, or electricity and a new, energy-efficient fireplace will surprise you with its ability to transform any room in your home into one you'll enjoy spending more quality time in.